 - Being supported by someone

-In addition to providing documentation that proves your statuss, you’ll also have to show proof of accommodation in Monaco, evidence of self-sufficient funds, and proof of good character.
+In addition to providing documents that prove your status, you’ll also have to show proof of accommodation in Monaco, evidence of self-sufficient funds, and proof of good character.
 Non-EU citizens have to bear in mind that it takes around four to six months to acquire Monaco residency.